UnGuZartex/Blockr/Documentation/UseCases.md

 4. The system adds a new block of the same type to the Palette.

 ### Extensions
+1-2a.
+When the user releases the left mouse key, the new block is near another existing block
+   1. The system connects the new block to the other existing block.
+      1a.
+When the new block is below the existing block with a free plug
+         1. The system connects the socket of the new block to the plug of the other existing block.
+      1b.
+When the new block is above another existing block with a free socket
+         1. The system connects the plug of the new block to the socket of the other existing block.
+      1c.
+When the block is on top of two existing connected blocks
+         1. The system disconnects the plug and socket of the two existing connected blocks.
+         2. The system connects the socket of the new block to the plug of the top existing block in the connection.
+         3. The system connects the plug of the new block to the socket of the bottom existing block in the connection.
+      1d.
+When the new block is near the cavity of an empty loop block
+         1. The system adds the new block to the cavity of the loop block.
+         2. The system connects the socket of the new block to the plug of the cavity of the loop block.
+      1e.
+When the new block is near the cavity of a non-empty loop block
+         1. The system adds the new block to the cavity of the loop block.
+         2. The system connects the new block accordingly to the blocks which are already in the loop block.

 1a.
 When the user releases the mouse key outside of the Program Area
  1. No further action occurs, no block is added to the Program Area.